 Vaishno Devi

-Vaishno Devi is revered as the Mother who embodies Mahakali, Mahalakshmi, and Mahasaraswati, blessing devotees with strength, prosperity, and wisdom.
+Mata Vaishno Devi is worshipped as the combined divine grace of Mahakali, Mahalakshmi, and Mahasaraswati, who bestow strength, prosperity, and wisdom upon devotees.

 Simple Salutation Mantra